 Now you’re ready to start structuring the dynamic content that will be displayed within each grid.
 Simply map out the top row with the relevant content you’d like to show, then this powerful element will populate the remaining columns based on your existing data.

 Within a repeating group, it’s also possible to create events within each individual row.
-This feature will become useful when building navigational features across your platform.
+This feature will become useful when building navigational features across your news website or application.

-The homepage of our news app only displays a preview of each story - including the publisher, a featured image, and the story title.
+The homepage of our news application only displays a preview of each story—including the publisher, a featured image, and the story title.
 It doesn’t, however, display the full content of a story until a user clicks-through to the story page.

 To display this content, we’ll use our workflow editor to send data between pages.